honzababarik/arbalest/README.md

 ## Upcoming Features

-- Export Tests as Artillery Configuration files to be used outside of Arbalest
 - Run Test directly from Arbalest by ad-hoc spun AWS/GCF/Azure Functions
 - Add additional graphs and analysis of response times
 - Add Cookies to the request